Probing gravity with non-linear clustering in redshift space

 In order to quantify the observed differences from the small scales in the projected clustering, we decompose the data vectors into their correlation function multipoles, according to Eq.~\eqref{eq:cfmultipoles}, to quantify the differences between both gravity simulations.
-Specifically, we compute the $\chi_\nu^2$ statistic for the difference between the data vectors of GR and F5, as well as for the difference between the best-fit theory data vectors.
+Specifically, we compute the $\chi_\nu^2$ statistic for the difference between the data vectors of GR and F5 (monopole and quadrupole), as well as for the difference between the best-fit theory data vectors.
+The number of degrees of freedom, $ \nu$, is defined according to Eq.~(\ref{eq:chi2}).
+The total number of data points, $n_d$, (monopole + quadrupole) is 48 for the full scale range and 12 for the small-scale range.
+In our multipole analysis, we fitted 9 parameters, $n_p$.
 The $\chi_\nu^2$ estimator thus defined provides a simple "null test" to measure the ability to distinguish between the two theories.
 Since the simulations were generated using the same cosmology, except for the gravity theory.
 Once these mocks are calibrated against observations at very low redshifts (see Ref.~\cite{Carretero}), any observed differences in the clustering at higher redshift are expected to be caused by the different underlying gravity model used to produce each synthetic galaxy catalog.